Skip to Main Content

 Step 1: Install the Environment Console

-Tencent Cloud supports installation environments via the application control console.
-Refer to Install Env via Tencent Marketplace▸.
+Tencent Cloud supports installation environments through cloud application consoles.
+See Install Env via Tencent Marketplace▸.

 After the AutoMQ console is installed, you need to obtain the environment console address, initial username, and password from the console interface.